Cambridge Analytica: The story so far

 How has Cambridge Analytica been accused of sleazy tactics?

-Channel 4 News sent an undercover reporter to meet executives from data analytics firm Cambridge Analytica.
+Channel 4 News sent an undercover reporter to meet executives from data analytics firm Cambridge Analytica, following reports by the journalist Carole Cadwalladr in the Observer newspaper.

 The firm had been credited with helping Donald Trump to presidential victory.